 MONEY AND PAYMENT CARDS IN LATVIA

-The currency in Latvia is Lat (Ls), one Lat is equal to 100 santims.
-The Lat exchange rate is stable.
-One Lat is equal to app.
-1,5 Euro or 1,8 Dollars.
+The currency in Latvia is Euro, one Euro is equal to 100 eurocents.
 There are no legal limitations in currency transfer across the borders of Latvia.
 You do not have to show your passport to change currency.

 There is no problem with getting cash from your payment cards as there is a broad network of cash dispensers that lets you getting cash in almost any town of Latvia.
 Most stores, restaurants accept debt and credit cards.